microsoft/AcademicContent/Workshop/6. HPC/SLURM Docker Swarm HOL.md

 <a name="Exercise1"></a>
 ## Exercise 1: Create an Azure container service

 Before you can deploy Docker images to Azure, you must create an Azure container service.
-And in order to create an Azure container service, you need a public/private key pair for SSH tunneling into the container service.
+And in order to create an Azure container service, you need a public/private key pair for authenticating with the container service.
 In this exercise, you will use the PuTTY Key Generator, also known as PuTTYGen, to create the SSH keys.
 Then you will use the Azure Portal to create an Azure container service.

+> Unlike OS X and Linux, Windows doesn't have an SSH key generator built in.
+PuTTYGen is a free key generator that is popular in the Windows community.
+It is part of an open-source toolset called [PuTTY](http://www.putty.org/), which provides the SSH support that Windows lacks.

-1. Launch PuTTYGen and click the Generate button.
+1. Launch PuTTYGen and click the **Generate** button.
 For the next few seconds, move your cursor around in the empty space in the "Key" box to help randomize the keys that are generated.

  	![Generating a public/private key pair](Images/docker-puttygen1.png)

 	_Generating a public/private key pair_

-2. Once the keys are generated, click **Save public key** and save the public key to a text file.
-Then click **Save private key** and save the private key as well.
+2. Once the keys are generated, click **Save public key** and save the public key to a text file named public.txt.
+Then click **Save private key** and save the private key to a file named private.ppk.
 When prompted to confirm that you want to save the private key without a passphrase, click **Yes**.

  	![Saving the public and private keys](Images/docker-puttygen2.png)